 EMEA Therapeutic Area Lead, Central Nervous System & Pulmonary Hypertension

-Approximately 40 million people across the EU are living with depression.
-It’s the leading cause of disability and disease burden worldwide according to the World Health Organization, with a high unmet need.
-Which means there is a lot more work to be done.
+Approximately 40 million people across the EU are living with depression and it is the leading cause of disability and disease burden worldwide.
+In an area of high unmet need our medications and innovations have helped improve the quality of care for millions of people living with neuropsychiatric disorders.
+However, there is a lot more work to be done.

 Achieving response and remission with treatment in major depressive disorder (MDD) requires time and effort, which in turn prolongs patient suffering.
-Treatment has changed very little over 30 years, leading to a resigned acceptance of suboptimal outcomes for patients.
+Access to innovative treatments for neuropsychiatric disorders remains the best way to address suboptimal outcomes for patients.

-We’re committed to using emerging science to develop novel therapies for the treatment of severe mood disorders.
-New approaches to treatment are needed, which will offer an improved response in patients.
+We’re committed to using emerging science to develop novel therapies for the treatment of severe mood disorders, and are expanding our focus to include the full range of psychosis spectrum disorders and mood dysregulation.